International NBIA Symposium held in Switzerland in October 2022

 Image: Wikipedia

 Oligodendrocytes form the myelin sheath in the central nervous system, which surrounds the axons of the nerve cells and thus ensures rapid signal transmission.
-Since degeneration of the myelin sheath occurs in FAHN patients, the team wants to investigate the causes of these myelin sheath disorders using the newly established model system.
+As degeneration of the myelin sheath occurs in FAHN patients, the team wants to investigate the causes of these myelin sheath disorders using the newly established model system.

-A published article on the work, "Generation of the human iPSC line AKOSi010-A from fibroblasts of a FAHN patient carrying the heterozygous mutation p.Gly45Arg/p.His319Arg," is available for download online: https://www.sciencedirect.com/science/article/pii/S1873506122002124
+A published article on the work, "Generation of the human iPSC line AKOSi010-A from fibroblasts of a FAHN patient carrying the heterozygous mutation p.Gly45Arg/p.His319Arg", is available online for download: https://www.sciencedirect.com/science/article/pii/S1873506122002124

 (Publication and translation courtesy of the NBIA Disorders Association.
 The English original appeared in the NBIA Disorders Association Newsletter, September 2022, translated with the free version of https://www.deepl.com/translator)

-Source: 03/13/2022, communication from CoA Therapeutics to the PKAN community.
+Source: 13.03.2022, Communication from CoA-Therapeutics to the PKAN community

 Subscribe to our Hoffnungsbaum newsletter!

-With our newsletter emails you will receive valuable information about NBIA.
-If you would like to subscribe to additional info on individual NBIA variants or special info for researchers/clinicians besides the general newsletter, please click here: Subscribe additional info
+With our newsletter e-mails you will receive valuable information about NBIA.
+If you would like to receive additional information on individual NBIA variants or special information for researchers/clinicians in addition to the general newsletter, please click here: Subscribe to additional information

 Privacy policy